data-and-design/data-and-design.github.io/classes/4871/assignments/a2/index.md

 git diff
 ```

+This compares your working files against the step 1 snapshot and prints every line that differs.
 Read the output before you go further.
 If it lists files you did not mean to touch, or shows every line of a file as changed, fix that now.

 **4. Write the patch.**

 ```
 git diff > ../lastname-a2.patch
 ```

+This is the same `git diff` from step 3, just redirected into a file with `>` instead of printed to the screen.

 Put your own last name in the filename.
 The `../` writes the patch to the folder above the site, so the patch stays out of the next patch you generate.
 Upload the `.patch` file to Canvas.